 Focused Integrated Studies

 Unlocking the mineral potential of a region requires not only a suitable set of framework datasets but also focused integrated studies that synthesise disparate datasets and follow up gaps in knowledge with further targeted data acquisition.
-The frontier undercover region between Tennant Creek and Mount Isa has been chosen as the main exemplar of the integration of craton, regional and district-scale datasets acquired over northern Australia, for the purpose of mineral potential assessment supported by regional stratigraphic drilling.
+The frontier undercover region between Tennant Creek and Mount Isa was chosen as the main exemplar of the integration of craton, regional and district-scale datasets acquired over northern Australia, for the purpose of mineral potential assessment supported by regional stratigraphic drilling.

-From the outset of the minerals Exploring for the Future program collaboration with the Geological Survey of South Australia was planned to undertake frontier stratigraphic drilling in the under-explored Coompana province in the southwestern part of South Australia.
+From the outset of the minerals Exploring for the Future program, collaboration with the Geological Survey of South Australia was planned to undertake frontier stratigraphic drilling in the under-explored Coompana province in the southwestern part of South Australia.